darioielardi/twirk/docs/errors.md

 ### HTTP Errors from Intermediary Proxies

-It is also possible for Twirp Clients to receive HTTP responses with non-200 status codes but without an expected error message.
-For example, proxies or load balancers might return a "503 Service Temporarily Unavailable" body, which cannot be deserialized into a Twirp error.
+It is also possible for twirk Clients to receive HTTP responses with non-200 status codes but without an expected error message.
+For example, proxies or load balancers might return a "503 Service Temporarily Unavailable" body, which cannot be deserialized into a twirk error.

-In these cases, generated Go clients will return twirp.Errors with a code which depends upon the HTTP status of the invalid response:
+In these cases, generated Go clients will return twirk.Errors with a code which depends upon the HTTP status of the invalid response:

-| HTTP status code         |  Twirp Error Code
+| HTTP status code         |  twirk Error Code
 | ------------------------ | ------------------
 | 3xx (redirects)          | Internal
 | 400 Bad Request          | Internal